Workers’ Compensation Insurance in Maryland: The Ultimate Guide

-In Maryland, an injured worker is eligible for Worker’s Compensation benefits, including the coverage of medical expenses.
+In Maryland, an injured worker is eligible for workers’ compensation benefits, including medical expenses coverage.
 Unlike other states, not all injuries incurred in the workplace in Maryland are entitled to workers’ compensation.
-It has to be an accidental personal injury that happened in or out of the course of employment.
-Once a worker is approved for Worker’s Compensation benefits, he or she is expected to receive the first check-in 15 days after an award is made or the payment is due.
+It has to be an accidental personal injury that happened in the course of employment.

 What Is an Accident?

 According to the Maryland Workers’ Compensation Act, an accident is an unusual, extraordinary event that unexpectedly resulted in injury or illness.

 Some injuries are exempt from the rule that it has to be caused by accident.
 Conditions like hernias are compensable even if it is caused by on-the-job strain rather than an accident, the same with work-related injuries called occupational diseases — a condition obtained from the workplace, like exposure to chemicals or asbestos.

 At the same time, other injuries and illnesses might be eligible only for health insurance coverage.

 Types of Medical Benefits Covered by Workers’ Compensation Insurance in Maryland